DEV502SalesforceUniversity/SalesforceBotForFBMessenger/README.md

 ## Run

-When you click the `Deploy to Heroku button`, your app will be available to setup webhook integration.
+When you click the `Deploy to Heroku` button, your app will be available to setup webhook integration.

 You must populate the `config vars`in your Heroku app for everything to work correctly.